Emergency State (book): 5 The Lockdown Bites

 This chapter discusses lockdowns effects on education.
 Wagner argues that lockdowns affected some such as those who were pregnant, those who lived alone, in cramped flats, without access to a garden, had abusive partners, or had ill relatives and that they widened social and ethnic inequalities.
 Wagner discusses the fact that COVID amounted to a ban on sexual relations for those who did not cohabit, arguing that it was ironic that Matt Hancock who approved most covid measures resigned due to having an extramarital affair with an aide in the workplace.

 6 Patchwork Summer

 This chapter discusses lockdowns during the summer of 2020.
 It gives the example of a local lockdown in Leicester that was imposed and enforced before the legislation approving local lockdowns had been published.
-Wagner notes that legislation surrounding COVID-19 restrictions changed very quickly, with the laws on averaging changing once a week, and the chaotic way in which they government commiunicated legislation.
+Wagner notes that legislation surrounding COVID-19 restrictions changed very quickly, with the laws on averaging changing once a week, and the chaotic way in which the government communicated legislation.
 He draws parallels to the covid regulations and the concept of a "dog law" used by Jeremy Bentham, a law that it is impossible to know or follow ahead of time.
-Wagner discusses the prosection of protests against lockdowns and the ethics surrounding the right to protest during pandemics.
+Wagner discusses the prosecution of protests against lockdowns and the ethics surrounding the right to protest during pandemics.

 7 The Darkest Winter

-In this chapter Wagner discusses the Winter of 2020-2021.
+In this chapter Wagner discusses the Winter of 2020–2021.
 Wagner discusses rules to quarantine in hotels, and legal challenges to emergency legislation brought by Simon Dolan.